rebejellis/hugo-docs-website/docs/choose-your-gpt-model.md

 Imagine having ChatGPT built right into your work tools.
 Now you can unleash the power of AI for your Microsoft and Google Workspace tools with [GPT for Work](https://gptforwork.com/).

-This connector provided by [Talarian](https://talarian.io/) helps you with your everyday documents, including:
+This connector, provided by [Talarian](https://talarian.io/), helps you with your everyday documents, including:
 - Writing and editing copy, translating documents
 - Cleaning lists, extracting entities, normalizing formats
 - Summarizing, classifying, categorizing